-Each of these structural areas can be thought of like the wheels on the organizational vehicle.
+Each of these structural areas can be thought of as the wheels of the organizational vehicle.
 The image of a six-wheel-drive amphibious all-terrain vehicle is a good comparison.

 Each of these six structural elements can create as many as fifteen possible areas of misalignment for the organization.
-The degree of the nonalignment, or the number of misalignment within the organization lead to sizable inefficiencies which can consume significant resources, be a drain on people’s energy, and take a long time to correct.
+The degree of the nonalignment or the number of misalignments within the organization leads to sizable inefficiencies, which can consume significant resources, be a drain on people’s energy, and take a long time to correct.

 The Leadership Challenge

 This way of approaching leadership may be clear to some as they consider their organizational challenges, and for others, it can seem overwhelming.
 The good news is there are three patterns that often lead to a misalignment within the organization.
 These are the areas of focus for leaders.
 These patterns include changes in the external environment, growing pains, and internal change.

 Many organizations are struggling with changes in their external environment as a result of the economy or other regulatory or governmental changes.
 As these external changes occur, they can lead to misalignment within these organizations.

 While the economy has been a central influence on how we think about organizational health, there are a number of industries that are growing despite the state of the economy.